- 1 NBFC Regulation Requirements in India

 - The company is not licensed u/s 8 of the Companies Act, 2013, as a NIDHI company.

-- Roadmap proposed for reaching 85% qualifying assets.
+- The roadmap proposed for reaching 85% of qualifying assets.

 For NBFC-Factor Applicant

 - Board Resolution enclosing project plans on how the company will achieve financial assets in the factoring business constituting at least 50% of its total assets and its income obtained from factoring business will not be lower than 50% of its gross income.

 - Accompanied by time frame.

 - NOC (No Objection Certificate) from RBI issued to NBFC-IFC which is sponsoring the NBFC-IDF.

 - Copy of Tripartite Agreement between the NBFC-IDF, concessionaire, and the Project Authority.